graemetlloyd/ProjectWhalehead/Outline.md

 There are many aspects of parsimony analyses that are not strictly comparable to Bayesian analyses.
 For example, synapomorphies are interpreted differently in a Bayesian analysis, as multiple changes can occur along a branch.
 Bayesian analyses consider branch lengths (in substitutions per site for an undated tree) to be parameters of the model.
-Therefore, tree summarizations take these values into account, not solely the topology.
+Therefore, tree summarizations take these values into account (cite BEAST2, Puttick), not solely the topology.
 Support values for bipartitions in the tree are calculated as part of a Bayesian estimation, being the number of times that a set of relationships is contained in the posterior sample.
 The assumption is that the sample, not simply the `best` tree, contains vital information.

 Because of these differences, formulating a comparison between parsimony and Bayesian trees is difficult.
 Most studies to date have focused on intrinsic comparisons, those comparisons about the tree itself.
-For example, most simulation studies to date have simulated data along a tree.
+For example, most simulation studies to date have simulated data along a given tree or set of trees.
 Then, from the simulation data, a tree has been estimated under both parsimony and Bayesian methods.
 Finally, a summary tree for each method is computed and compared to the tree under which it was simulated.
 Often, this focuses on the behavior of the researcher, comparing a Bayesian consensus tree to a parsimony consensus tree (self-flagellate).